 Animals in Buildings.
-No animals are allowed in any Carleton College buildings including academic, administrative, and residential buildings that the College owns with the exception of research animals used in the work of College departments.
+No animals are allowed in any Carleton College buildings including academic, administrative, and residential buildings that the College owns with the exception of research animals used in the work of College departments, service and emotional support animals (see below), and support animal visits scheduled by the Health Promotions Office.
 Faculty, staff, or students may not pet-sit or invite an animal into College housing.
-The following are exempt from this policy because of their required long-term residential nature: Nutting House, Headley Cottage, Seccombe, and all Area Director apartments, currently located in Severance, Musser, Watson, Myers, Cassat, and Goodhue.
+There are a few college houses that are exceptions from this policy because of their required long-term residential nature including Nutting House and Headley Cottage.
+In addition, Sperry House and Seccombe House are identified as pet-friendly employee rental housing.

 Animals on the Grounds.
 Animals must be leashed and under the direct control of their owner.
-Animals running freely will be reported to the City of Northfield Animal Control Officer for pickup as provided for in the City Code.
-Animals that are tied up and unattended are not under the direct control of their owner and will be reported to the City of Northfield Animal Control Officer for pickup as provided for in the City Code.
+Animals running freely or that are tied up and unattended are not under the direct control of their owner will be reported to the City of Northfield Animal Control Officer for pickup as provided for in the City Code.